P&P Lava Lamp nav for your WP Blog

 Save all files and refresh your blog page!
 What the above does is that it creates an line sliding below the menu.

-23 Replies to “P&P Lava Lamp nav for your WP Blog”
+23 responses to “P&P Lava Lamp nav for your WP Blog”

 @Rafa